google/tf-quant-finance/tf_quant_finance/experimental/finite_difference/README.md

     $$\nabla h = \left(\frac{f_2 - f_1}{x_2 - x_1},
                   \frac{f_2 - f_1}{y_2 - y_1}\right)$$.

-  * Is this a "reasoable" thing we can always do (project along each dimension and solve independently) even if we have more points?
+  * Is this a "reasonable" thing we can always do (project along each dimension and solve independently) even if we have more points?
     $$\to$$ Nope.
 Doesn't seem to work well.